wozzio/challenge_react_native/README.md

 # Requirements

-Use React Native with styled-components, react-navigation, axios and any global state management library like Context, Redux or Mobx
+Use React/React Native with styled-components, react-outer/react-navigation, axios and any global state management library like Context, Redux or Mobx

 # Questions